 Schools of Hope

-When kThe logo for Schools of Hope.ids read, they succeed.
+When kids read, they succeed.

 Through third grade, children learn to read.
 From fourth grade on, they read to learn.
 Research shows that third-grade reading proficiency is a powerful predictor of later academic achievement.
 A student who is not at least moderately successful in reading by the third grade is unlikely to graduate from high school.
 When kids read, they can succeed.